SippinOnJuiceBox/DSP-Chord-Detection/README.md

 This project originally used a CNN trained using tensorflow on a dataset of thousands of images of spectrograms for multiple musical chords.
 However, it was found that collecting large amounts of data and training a neural network is quite a tedious approach to this task.
 Instead, Fourier analysis can be used on the audio itself.
 ##   Explanation

-Using ``matplotlib`` and ``scipy`` we can import and show exactly what the audio file of a note or a chord looks like as a function of time. using this graph we can cut the audio file down for processing (I used 8 seconds). ``Note: I am using WAV files``
+We can use matplotlib and scipy to import and show the audio file of a note or chord as a function of time.
+By using this graph, we can cut the audio file down for processing (I used 8 seconds).
+Note: I am using WAV files.

-Next we can use the ``Fast Fourier Transform (FFT)`` algorithm built in to scipy with numpy on the graph of the audio and it returns a new graph which is the Fourier Transform of the previous graph.
-To put it simply, the Fourier Transform converts the graph from a function of time to a function of frequency where the peaks represent the detected sounds.
-Now we can simply just find the location of the peaks on the x axis and that will give us the frequency of the sound.
+Next, we can use the Fast Fourier Transform (FFT) algorithm built in to scipy with numpy on the graph of the audio, which returns a new graph that is the Fourier Transform of the previous graph.
+To put it simply, the Fourier Transform converts the graph from a function of time to a function of frequency, where the peaks represent the detected sounds.

-Now we can create a ``lookup table of notes and their respective frequencies`` and match the values.
+Now, we can simply find the location of the peaks on the x axis, which will give us the frequency of the sound.
+We can then create a lookup table of notes and their respective frequencies and match the values.
 We will have to do a little bit of post processing on the frequencies of the peaks in order to generate accurate results.

 ![App Screenshot](https://media.discordapp.net/attachments/947249030306607114/947277548818153553/unknown.png?width=1336&height=671)